This is a review of Nucis Leather’s Classic Leather strap and Cork Leather strap.

 The bottom line is, I love this strap, and the biggest problem I’m going to have with it is keeping it off my wife’s camera.

 For a significantly more unique strap material, you could opt for the Cork version of Nucis’ straps.
 The cork has a very different feel to it.
 Almost summery, if that makes sense.
 It’s the sort of strap that won’t be as hot next to your body.
 The colour is more of a contrasting match to my preferred black Fuji cameras, but it’s a nice match nonetheless.
 Available in two lengths only, the cork strap isn’t the most customizable option.
 Because of this, I imagine I’ll find myself using the Nucis Cork as more of a sling vs. a strap.
-I can appreciate that punching holes in the cork would serious compromise its durability, strictly due to the material, and stitching around each hole would be tough, if not impossible to do without looking weird.
+I can appreciate that punching holes in the cork would seriously compromise its durability, strictly due to the material, and stitching around each hole would be tough, if not impossible to do without looking weird.
 It doesn’t hurt that cork is eco-friendly to boot.

 You’d be hard-pressed to find a stitch that’s out of place, and the fastenings feel very solid.
 I have zero concern about my camera taking a tumble.